 - Imperial Vienna Hotel (Luxury Hotel) – Another luxurious hotel in the heart of Wien city.
 It has beautiful interiors and a restaurant on-site.
-All the Vienna tourist attractions are less then 1 km away.
+All the Vienna tourist attractions are less than 1 km away.
 Book your stay here

 - Zeitgeist Vienna Hotel (Mid range hotel) – This is an economic hotel, good access to trains.
 Great for long term stay.
 Old Town Wien is located about 2 km away from the hotel.
 Book your stay here

-- Austria Trend Hotel Rathauspark Wien (Mid range hotel) – This is where we stayed in our trip to Vienna.
+- Austria Trend Hotel Rathauspark Wien (Mid range hotel) – This is where we stayed on our trip to Vienna.
 Great value hotel (mid range).
 It is a refurbished city palace, which makes it all the more special.
 Free buffet breakfast was included, which had a lot of variety of food.
 Book your stay here

 Buy Vienna Pass for sightseeing in March

 For sightseeing in Vienna, we highly recommend purchasing the Vienna Pass.
-The Vienna Pass offers free entries to many of the city’s prime tourist’s attractions and also includes a hop on and hop off bus tour to access these sites.
+The Vienna Pass offers free entries to many of the city’s prime tourist attractions and also includes a hop on and hop off bus tour to access these sites.

 Vienna Pass doesn’t include public transportation access, but you can add that for an additional cost.
 Check out the Vienna Pass here.